Answered By: APUS Librarians

 Note:

-• Defining a source as primary, secondary, or tertiary can also depend on how you are using the material.
-A newspaper article may be both primary and secondary.
-This example is from the University of Maryland:
+• Defining a source as primary or secondary can also depend on how you are using the material.
+For example:

 See Also: